Definition of Indigenous Homelessness

 In 2015, our Point-in-Time Count of Homelessness in Regina identified 75% of those in homelessness as Indigenous.
 In 2018, the count was even higher, at 79%.
 When only 15% of Saskatchewan's population identify as Indigenous, this tells us there is something deeper at work here.
 Residential schools, the 60's Scoop, continued systemic injustice and racism, etc...all contribute to this disproportionate number.

-Here at Regina Homelessness and HPS Regina, we are constantly striving to do better in this regard.
+Here at Regina Homelessness, we are constantly striving to do better in this regard.
 We've taken steps to actively hire and recruit Indigenous leadership as part of our efforts in combating homelessness.
-We built a job description, and have hired an Indigenous person to lead as Director of Indigenous/Non-Indigenous Collaboration.
+We built a job description, and have hired an Indigenous community member to lead as Director of Indigenous/Non-Indigenous Collaboration.
 This person works closely with Indigenous led organizations, ensuring they know about our application process and funding options, inviting them to the table to be part of the solution, and helps to provide Cultural Competency with their expertise.
-This year (2018), we've funded three Indigenous organizations in the field of service provision and affordable housing options.
-In our efforts to build a Plan To End Homelessness in Regina, we've hired an Indigenous leader as our Director of the Plan.
+This past year (2018), we've funded three Indigenous organizations in the field of service provision and affordable housing options.
+In our efforts to build a Plan To End Homelessness in Regina, we've hired an Indigenous leader as our Director of the Plan To End Homelessness.
 We've also increased Indigenous representation on the Regina Homelessness Community Advisory Board.
 In previous years, there was disproportionate representation.
-Currently, we have 5 out of 11 board members that are Indigenous.
-This ensures funding decisions and direction is made with Indigenous leadership.
+Currently, we have 4 out of 9 board members that are Indigenous.
+This ensures funding decisions and direction is made alongside Indigenous leadership.
 The Vice Chair of our Board is also an Indigenous leader, who also has a leadership role within a community based organization.

 We have by no means arrived or done enough in this conversation as an organization.
 But we are growing and striving to continually do better.
 The Latin phrase "Nihil de nobis, sine nobis" comes to mind.
 It means "Nothing about us without us."
 Without Indigenous participation and leadership in this process, we will never affect real change.